dnav/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {{sec-series-pattern}} discusses how the diff query of the TRL is in fact a usage example of the Series Transfer Pattern defined in {{I-D.bormann-t2trg-stp}}.

 {{sec-cursor-pattern}} discusses how the diff query of the TRL can be further improved by using the "Cursor" pattern defined in {{Section 3.3 of I-D.bormann-t2trg-stp}}.

+## On using the Series Transfer Pattern # {#sec-series-pattern}

+The diff query of the TRL defined in {{ssec-trl-diff-query}} is a usage example of the Series Transfer Pattern defined in {{I-D.bormann-t2trg-stp}}.

+That is, a diff query enables the transfer of a series of TRL updates, with the Authorization Server specifying U <= N_MAX diff entries as the U most recent  updates to the portion of the TRL pertaining to a registered device.

+For each registered device, the Authorization Server maintains an update collection of maximum N_MAX items.
+Each time the TRL changes, the Authorization Server performs the following operations for each registered device.

+1. The Authorization Server considers the portion of the TRL pertaining to that registered device.
+If the TRL portion is not affected by this TRL update, the Authorization Server stops the processing for that registered device.

+2. Otherwise, the Authorization Server creates two sets 'trl_patch' of token hashes, i.e., one  "removed" set and one "added" set, as related to this TRL update.

+3. The Authorization Server fills the two sets with the token hashes of the removed and added Access Tokens, respectively, from/to the TRL portion from step 1.

+4. The Authorization Server creates a new series item including the two sets from step 3, and adds the series item to the update collection associated with the registered device.

+When responding to a diff query request from a registered device (see {{ssec-trl-diff-query}}), 'diff-set' is a subset of the collection associated with the requester, where each 'diff_entry' record is a series item from that collection.
+Note that 'diff-set' specifies the whole current collection when the value of U is equal to SIZE, i.e., the current number of series items in the collection.

+The value N of the query parameter 'diff' in the GET request allows the requester and the Authorization Server to trade the amount of provided information with the latency of the information transfer.

+Since the collection associated with each registered device includes up to N_MAX series item, the Authorization Server deletes the oldest series item when a new one is generated and added to the end of the collection, due to a new TRL update pertaining to that registered device.
+This addresses the question "When can the server decide to no longer retain older items?" in {{Section 3.2 of I-D.bormann-t2trg-stp}}.

 # Upon Registration # {#sec-registration}